rbitton1729/Website/src/content/server-setup/_index.md

 ### There is a program or binary I would like to use that is not currently provided

 Please let me know at the email at the bottom of this page.
 I will look into it and let you know.
-Most likely if it seems to benifit multiple users I will install it.
+Most likely if it seems to benefit multiple users I will install it.

 ---

 ### I deleted something important, is there anything I can do?

 Yes.
 All home folders are snapshoted every hour on the hour and are recoverable for a certain period of time.
-Contact me at **[sysadmin@rbitton.com](mailto:sysadmin@rbitton.com)** using your **institutional email address** and I can help you recover your file(s).
+Contact me at **[systems@rbitton.com](mailto:systems@rbitton.com)** using your **institutional email address** and I can help you recover your file(s).

 **Please note that this should not replace version control (i.e. git), as snapshots are only kept for a certain time after creation and at certain intervals thereafter.**